By the end of this section, you will be able to:

 To explore these questions, let’s start by focusing on a specific genetic disorder, sickle cell anemia, and how it might manifest in two affected sisters.
 Sickle-cell anemia is a genetic condition in which red blood cells, which are normally round, take on a crescent-like shape (Figure 3.2).
 The changed shape of these cells affects how they function: sickle-shaped cells can clog blood vessels and block blood flow, leading to high fever, severe pain, swelling, and tissue damage.

 Many people with sickle-cell anemia—and the particular genetic mutation that causes it—die at an early age.
-While the notion of “survival of the fittest” may suggest that people suffering from this disorder have a low survival rate and therefore the disorder will become less common, this is not the case.
+While the notion of “survival of the fittest” may suggest that people with this disorder have a low survival rate and therefore the disorder will become less common, this is not the case.
 Despite the negative evolutionary effects associated with this genetic mutation, the sickle-cell gene remains relatively common among people of African descent.
 Why is this?
 The explanation is illustrated with the following scenario.

 Imagine two young women—Luwi and Sena—sisters in rural Zambia, Africa.
 Luwi carries the gene for sickle-cell anemia; Sena does not carry the gene.
 Sickle-cell carriers have one copy of the sickle-cell gene but do not have full-blown sickle-cell anemia.
 They experience symptoms only if they are severely dehydrated or are deprived of oxygen (as in mountain climbing).
 Carriers are thought to be immune from malaria (an often deadly disease that is widespread in tropical climates) because changes in their blood chemistry and immune functioning prevent the malaria parasite from having its effects (Gong, Parikh, Rosenthal, & Greenhouse, 2013).
 However, full-blown sickle-cell anemia, with two copies of the sickle-cell gene, does not provide immunity to malaria.

-While walking home from school, both sisters are bitten by mosquitos carrying the malaria parasite.
+While walking home from school, both sisters are bitten by mosquitoes carrying the malaria parasite.
 Luwi is protected against malaria because she carries the sickle-cell mutation.
 Sena, on the other hand, develops malaria and dies just two weeks later.
 Luwi survives and eventually has children, to whom she may pass on the sickle-cell mutation.

 Malaria is rare in the United States, so the sickle-cell gene benefits nobody: the gene manifests primarily in minor health problems for carriers with one copy, or a severe full-blown disease with no health benefits for carriers with two copies.
 However, the situation is quite different in other parts of the world.
 In parts of Africa where malaria is prevalent, having the sickle-cell mutation does provide health benefits for carriers (protection from malaria).